Operation Overdrive (transportation): Medway Towns

-The original operation Overdrive involved the purchase of 61 new buses, upgrading 40 existing buses, upgrades to the route network, introducing GPS Brand new interactive timetables for every bus stop, depot upgrades including a vehicle wash, and introduction of a yellow liveried school fleet.
+The original Operation Overdrive for the Medway Towns involved the purchase of 61 new buses, upgrading 40 existing buses, upgrades to the route network, introducing GPS bus tracking and brand new interactive timetables for every bus stop, depot upgrades including a vehicle wash, and introduction of a yellow liveried school fleet.

 New buses

-The new vehicles were 12 Dennis Dart 8.8 m single deckers with Plaxton Pointer MPD bodies and 49 Volvo B7TL double deckers with Alexander ALX400 bodies.
+The new vehicles were 12 Dennis Dart 8.8 m single deckers with Plaxton Pointer MPD bodies and 49 Volvo B7TL double deckers with TransBus ALX400 bodies.
 The new buses feature interior, linked to GPS tracking systems provided by Medway Council used for real time display at bus stops.

 Existing fleet upgrade

 Other existing vehicles in the Medway fleet were modernised to bring them into line with the new vehicles.
 This entailed refurbishment and repainting, fitting CCTV, changing destination displays from traditional roller blinds to scrolling LED displays and the introduction of GPS tracking systems to all vehicles.
-Six buses were also painted in an allover yellow scheme for use on school services.
+Six Northern Counties Palatine 1 bodied Volvo B10M buses were also painted in an allover yellow scheme for use on school services.